About Fulton State Hospital

 Client Demographics

-FSH provides services to individuals with a broad array of disabilities, emphasizing services for those with serious mental illnesses using empirically supported treatment modalities.
-Our clients are drawn from throughout the state of Missouri and reflect a racially, ethnically, and economically diverse population.
-Our current individual population is approximately 60% Caucasian, 37% African-American, and 2% are Native American, Hispanic, and other backgrounds.
-Over 90% of our clients are males and over 65% of our clients range in age from 22 to 60.
-Because of Fulton State Hospital’s level of security, we work with clients from both the urban and rural areas of Missouri.
-In addition, Fulton State Hospital serves deaf and hard of hearing clients through the Interpreting Services Department (9% of our total population).
-Services provided include on-site interpreting, remote interpreting, translation of documents, communication assessments, and resources and training.
+FSH provides treatment to individuals with a broad array of mental health diagnoses, emphasizing services for those with serious mental illnesses using empirically-supported treatment modalities.
+Our clients are drawn from rural and urban areas throughout Missouri and reflect a racially, ethnically, and economically diverse population.
+Our current population is approximately 60% Caucasian, 37% African American, and 3% Native American, Hispanic, and other backgrounds.
+Almost 90% of our clients are male.
+We serve individuals from varying sexual identities and orientations.
+Over 75% of our clients range in age from 22 to 60.
+In addition, FSH treats clients who are deaf, hard of hearing, and speak English as a second language through the Interpreting Services Department.
+Services provided include on-site interpreting, remote interpreting, translation of documents, communication assessments, resources, and training.

 Client Legal Status

-The majority of our clients were referred by the criminal courts, initially as incompetent to proceed to trial or as not guilty by reason of mental disease or defect.
-A small percentage of those who come here as incompetent to proceed to trial are eventually found permanently incompetent to stand trial and remain here in a long-term treatment program receiving treatment to be safely transitioned into the community.
-Currently about 1/5 of our clients were committed by the courts as incompetent to proceed to trial.
+The majority of our clients have been referred by the criminal courts, initially as incompetent to proceed to trial (IST) or as not guilty by reason of mental disease or defect (NGRI).
+A small percentage of those who come to FSH as IST are eventually found permanently incompetent to stand trial (PIST) and remain here receiving treatment to be safely transitioned into the community.
+Currently, about 19% of our clients were committed by the courts as IST.
 Most of those clients will be restored to competency and discharged within about 5-10 months.
-About 1/4 of our clients have been found permanently incompetent to proceed to trial.
-Another 1/6 of our clients are committed here as not guilty by reason of mental disease or defect and about 1/4 were civilly committed as Sexually Violent Predators.
-The remaining 1/6 have been admitted at the request of their guardians.
+Approximately 28% have been found PIST.
+Another 15% are committed as not NGRI, and about 25% are civilly committed as Sexually Violent Predators (SVP).
+The remaining 12% have been admitted at the request of their guardians (voluntary by guardian, VBG).
+The length of stay for each client varies based on their legal status, recovery process, severity of mental illness, and motivation for discharge as well as the availability of space at receiving facilities.

 Client Treatment Programming

-Our long-term treatment and rehabilitation services emphasize evidenced-based treatment in the form of structured ward-wide programs.
-Psychologists have been important leaders in the development of these treatment initiatives and currently fill active and critical roles in the implementation and oversight of these programs.
+Once their legal status has been determined as SVP, PIST, NGRI, or VBG, clients receive evidenced-based treatment on our long-term treatment and rehabilitation programs.
 Treatment programs include the Social Learning Program (SLP), New Outlook Program for Behavior and Mood Self-Management (NOP), Recovery and Self-Motivation (RSM), and the Sex Offender Rehabilitation and Treatment Services (SORTS).
 These programs treat clients with diverse clinical presentations.
 Clinically, individuals served at Fulton State Hospital have a wide range of diagnoses, covering virtually all the major categories of the DSM-5.
 The most common primary diagnoses include schizophrenia-spectrum disorders, mood disorders, intellectual disabilities, personality disorders, and paraphilic disorders.
 We also treat a smaller number who suffer from neurocognitive disorders.